avirene/CV/README.md

 |Boris Bikes| A program that emulates Boris bikes <br> | 2 days | Ruby | RSpec | <a href="https://github.com/avirene/Boris-Bikes">Boris Bikes on Github</a>|
 |Airport| A program that controls the flow of planes at an airport <br> | 2 days | Ruby | RSpec | <a href="https://github.com/avirene/airport_challenge">Airport on Github</a>|

-## About Me

-I have experience in IT, education, and linguistics.
-I have just completed a software development bootcamp with Makers, and before that I worked for a big IT company (EPAM Systems Ltd.) for 10 years: as a Training and Education Manager and an IT Business Analyst.
-Since I got interested in coding, I have been hungry for software development, in particular natural language processing, educational software, speech recognition, and more.
-In fact, since I graduated, I have been experiencing constant urges to develop software for almost everything I daily deal with, which I satisfy by working on several projects.

 ## Skills

-I am good at getting to the bottom of matters and then explaining them in a simple way.
+I am good at asking questions, getting to the bottom of matters and then explaining them in a simple way.
 I always pay attention to detail and organise things and establish processes well.
 I constantly look for innovation and development.
 Due to my well-developed time-management skills, I am able to achieve my aims quickly and efficiently.

 #### Full Stack Software Development